OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-18.md

 ## Jeremiah 18:1

-The word that came to Jeremiah from the Lord, saying:
+The message that was given to Jeremiah from the Lord, saying:

 ## Jeremiah 18:2